ConsenSys/doc.pantheon/docs/HowTo/Interact/APIs/Using-JSON-RPC-API.md

-description: How to access the Besu API using JSON-RPC
+description: How to access the Hyperledger Besu API using JSON-RPC
 <!--- END of page meta data -->

 # JSON-RPC over HTTP and WebSockets